polarityio/ipinfo/README.md

 ### ipinfo Access Token

 Your ipinfo Access Token.
-Note that lookups are throttled at 1000 per day unless you have a paid plan that has a higher limit.
+Note that lookups are throttled at 50,000 per month unless you have a paid plan that has a higher limit.

 ## Installation Instructions